-“I’m not sure this would work very well for getting a baby to sleep, but it does free you up if your baby insists on being rocked or bounced all the time, and it saves your back from doing that manually, and that’s a huge plus,” says Louisa.
-“It’s also a good height as my baby feels closer to me in this than in other seats, especially when I'm sitting on the sofa or at the table.”
+'I’m not sure this would work very well for getting a baby to sleep.
+But it does free you up if your baby insists on being rocked or bounced all the time.
+And it saves your back from doing that manually, which is a huge plus,' says Louisa.
+'It’s also a good height.
+My baby feels closer to me in this compared to other seats, especially when I'm sitting on the sofa or at the table.'

 Overall, we think the Joie Sansa 2-in-1 Rocker is good value for money - especially when you factor in the self-rocking functionality.
 Think of the hours you'll save yourself!
 The fact that it has a secondary portable rocker that you can easily take with you from room to room throughout the day is also a real bonus.

 For a more classic design, you might like to take a look at our Babymoov Graphik Bouncer review.
 And, don't miss the rest of our baby product reviews.

 As a parenting specialist for more than 15 years, Heidi has written for most national newspapers and for a wide range of consumer magazines, including Mother & Baby where she was the Shopping Editor for six years, looking after regular consumer features including buying guides and gift roundups.